Shoofly is a traditional quilt block.

-How to make a disappearing pinwheel block
+How to make variation 3 of a disappearing shoofly block

 How to make this versatile block